Plant embryonic development: Eight cell stage

-After two rounds of longitudinal division and one round of transverse division, an eight-celled embryo is the result.
-Stage II, in the illustration above, indicates what the embryo looks like during the eight cell stage.
-According to Laux et al., there are four distinct domains during the eight cell stage.
+After two rounds of longitudinal division and one round of transverse division, an eight-celled embryo is formed.
+Stage II in the illustration above shows the embryo at this eight cell stage.
+According to Laux et al., four distinct domains are present at this stage.
 The first two domains contribute to the embryo proper.
 The apical embryo domain, gives rise to the shoot apical meristem and cotyledons.
 The second domain, the central embryo domain, gives rise to the hypocotyl, root apical meristem, and parts of the cotyledons.
-The third domain, the basal embryo domain, contains the hypophysis.
-The hypophysis will later give rise to the radicle and the root cap.
-The last domain, the suspensor, is the region at the very bottom, which connects the embryo to the endosperm for nutritional purposes.
+The basal embryo domain form the third domain and contains the hypophysis.
+Which will later give rise to the radicle and the root cap.
+The final domain, the suspensor, is located at the base of the embryo and connect it to the endosperm, facilitating nutrient transfer.

 Sixteen cell stage

 Additional cell divisions occur, which leads to the sixteen cell stage.
 The four domains are still present, but they are more defined with the presence of more cells.
 The important aspect of this stage is the introduction of the protoderm, which is meristematic tissue that will give rise to the epidermis.
 The protoderm is the outermost layer of cells in the embryo proper.